csswizardry/press/bio-long.md

 > now helps tech teams all over the world in building better front-ends.
 He
 > Tweets at [@csswizardry](http://twitter.com/csswizardry).
 >
-> He specialises in authoring and scaling massive front-ends.
+> He specialises in authoring and scaling large front-ends.
 He writes on the
 > subjects of maintainability, architecture, performance, OOCSS and more at
 > [csswizardry.com](http://csswizardry.com).
 He is the lead and sole developer
 > of [inuit.css](http://inuitcss.com), a powerful, scalable, Sass-based, BEM,